zakimzf/tenset/README.md

 ### Contracts:
 1. _TenSETToken_ - Token contract
-2. _DistributionWallet_ - Wallet for unsolded tokens
+2. _DistributionWallet_ - Distribution wallet
 3. _PrivateSalePL_
 4. _PrivateSaleGL_
 5. _FreezeWallet_ - Freezing period is 30 months.
 Every 3 months, 10% of frozen tokens is unfrozen and released to the Team’s wallet.